dnt-Innovation-GmbH/decoders/decoders/connector/dnt/dnt-lw-eTRV/description.md

-The dnt LoRaWAN® Radiator thermostat (dnt-lw-eTRV) enables remote control of the room temperature.
+The dnt LoRaWAN® Radiator Thermostat (dnt-lw-eTRV) enables remote control of room temperature.
 It features three customizable heating profiles with up to ten switching times per day.
-Because of very low energy consumption of only 3.8 uA, a battery life up to 5 years can be archived.
+Thanks to its very low energy consumption of only 3.8 µA, a battery life of up to 5 years can be achieved.